miu200521358/pmx_dressup/archive/Readme_en.txt

 　Required Information.

-　　- Please be sure to clearly indicate the credit when you publish or distribute the results of the physics you have set up.
+　　- If you publish or distribute a model with a change of clothes, please give credit where credit is due.
 　　- In the case of Nico Nico Douga, please register the still image (to be created) for the tree in the contents tree.
 　　　 - If you register as a parent in the content tree, credit is optional.
 　　- If you distribute your models to the general public, please clearly state the credit only in the distribution notice (video, etc.) and register the model in the content tree.